fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 21st and 23rd August

 I have been adding code to send and receive the long messages to CANTEXTL and CANTOTEM.
 This code has been locked out of use.
-I have now activated it successfully.
-I still need an example to complete the code.
+I have now activated it successfully using an update of Duncan's library.
+I now have examples which complete the codes.
+As yet these are not tested.

 ### 17th August